 The breeding objectives of cassava have led to increased cassava varieties with the focus on increased yields, human nutrition, and disease tolerance.
 The introduction and the official release of new improved cassava varieties would require screening for suitability of processing and culinary usage.
 The cassava flours and starches were characterized in terms of amylose content, swelling, solubility, gelatinization, retrogradation, enzymatic susceptibility and pasting.
 The factors affecting swelling and solubility were in most part of the literature limited to amylose and particle/granule size.
 There is a need to investigate swelling and solubility of cassava flours and starches as the function of bulk density, porosity and compressibility.
 Characterization of cassava starches in terms of their molecular weight, amylose and amylopectin chain lengths linking toward the end functional properties for newly developed cultivars deserve to be studied.

 The information on the investigation of amylose and amylopectin ratio effect on swelling, solubility, gelatinization, retrogradation, enzymatic susceptibility and pasting were limited to native cassava starch.
 There is a need to analyze the amylose and amylopectin ratio of the cassava varieties and consequently investigating the effect of amylose and amylopectin ratio on the physicochemical properties of starches and cassava utilization end products.
-In the most part of literature, limited studies on non-starch contents such as phosphorus, lipids and proteins have been to influence cassava starch properties.
+In the most part of the literature, limited studies on non-starch contents such as phosphorus, lipids and proteins have been their influence cassava starch properties.
 The gap is that the non-starch components were not analyzed in most of the reported cassava cultivars.
 Consequently, the influence of these components on swelling, solubility, gelatinization, retrogradation, enzymatic susceptibility and pasting properties cannot be properly ascertained.
 The non-starch contents of the new cassava cultivars deserve to be studied.

-Limited studies on composite flours of cassava-wheat for bread making have investigated rheological properties and baking characteristics on the variety basis.
+Studies on composite flours of cassava-wheat for bread making have investigated rheological properties and baking characteristics on the variety basis.
 However, from the market side, cassava flours are usually a composition of flours from various cassava cultivars.
-There is a need to optimize rheological and pasting properties of different cassava flours and starches to obtain optimized blend of cassava flours/starches which can be added to wheat.
+Standardization is imperative for pricing and uniformity of quality of final baked products There is a need to optimize rheological and pasting properties of different cassava flours and starches to obtain optimized blend of cassava flours/starches which can be added to wheat.
 Furthermore, there is a need to incorporate extracted cassava starch into blends and to investigate the effect it has on pasting properties and bread quality.
 The inclusion of starches in gel forms would require testing.
 These forms could impact different rheological properties of the dough and subsequently on the baking characteristics.
 The waxy cassava starch gel had no syneresis after 5 weeks of storage at -20 oC (Sánchez et al., 2010) and thus possessed the superior potential for formulating frozen or refrigerated foods.
 One such food formulation could be the incorporation of cassava flour in the frozen wheat dough for bread making.
 The performance of selected cassava flours/starches deserves to be investigated in frozen wheat dough for bread making.